J.B. Speed School of Engineering

 The Engineering Fundamentals Department teaches engineering mathematics courses and other introductory engineering courses.
 The department focuses on creating a positive and supportive environment that helps students succeed in their studies and finalize their selection of engineering major.
 Departmental faculty strive to achieve excellence in teaching while introducing students to the engineering profession and providing them with fundamental engineering skills through a common set of core courses that begin in the freshman year.
-The department houses Speed School’s Center for Teaching and Learning Engineering that fosters the development, evaluation and adoption of innovative teaching methods, both traditional and technology enabled.
+The department houses Speed School’s Center for Teaching and Learning Engineering (CTLE) that fosters the development, evaluation and adoption of innovative teaching methods, both traditional and technology enabled.

 Speed School Administration

 The complete and up-to-date list of Speed leadership is located on the Speed School website.